 Arkansas courts can also compensate people for their pain and suffering.
 Some trauma from car accidents can have intense pain and other side effects.
 Some states place limits on how much money you can receive for pain and suffering, but Arkansas actually has a constitutional ban on limiting damages.
 That means that, no matter how much your pain and suffering is worth, a jury can award you what is fair.

-If you or a loved one has been hurt in a car crash with a truck, or you have lost a loved one to a truck accident, call Ken Kieklak, Attorney at Law.
-Ken is an experienced personal injury lawyer serving clients in the Springdale area, and throughout Northwest Arkansas, for almost twenty years.
+If you or a loved one has been hurt in a car crash with a truck, or you have lost a loved one to a truck accident, call our Springdale truck accident attorneys.
+They are experienced personal injury lawyers serving clients in the Springdale area, and throughout Northwest Arkansas, for almost twenty years.
 For a free consultation, call (479) 316-0438.